Saqoosha/FLARToolKit/as3/FLARToolKit/trunk/README.txt

  # AS3 ported version of ARToolKit.
  # Flash player 10 only
  # This is a library collection that succeeded the interface of
-   FLARToolKit v1.x based on NyARToolkit for AS.
+   FLARToolKit v1.x based on NyARToolkit for AS3(NOT Alchemy version).
  # FLARToolKit recognize the marker from input image.
    and calculate its orientation and position in 3D world.
  # You should draw 3D graphics by your own.